 Pink salt is a common name for a mixture of sodium chloride, or table salt, and sodium nitrite.
-It is also called InstaCure, Prague Powder, and "Pökelsalz" in German.
-It is used on meat so that the botulinum toxin cannot be produced.
+It is also called InstaCure, Prague powder, and Pokelsalz in German.
+It is used on meat to prevent the production of botulinum toxin in meat.
 Pink salt is toxic to humans but is not present in finished, cured meats in a high enough dose to cause illness or death.

-Clostridium botulinum is the name of a gram positive, obligate anaerobic (cannot grow in presence of oxygen) bacterium which is present in the soil and water.
+Clostridium botulinum is the name of an anaerobic (cannot grow in presence of oxygen) bacterium which is present in soil and water.
 The durable spores can be airborne and can land on food.
-If it finds the right environment; low acid and little or no oxygen, it will grow and reproduce.
+If it finds the right environment, low acid and little or no oxygen, it will grow and reproduce.

-If the bacterium reproduces it can produce toxins called botulinums and cause botulism, a foodborne illness caused by ingesting the toxin.
+If the bacterium reproduces it can produce botulinum toxin and cause botulism, a foodborne illness caused by ingesting the toxin.

-Other ways to control the bacteria are by using acids such as vinegar in canning recipes, canning high-acid fruits, and vegetables, using high sugar or salt concentrations (as for jam or pickles), keeping the food at temperatures below 38°F (3°C) and using nitrites or nitrates.
+Other ways to control the bacteria are by using acids such as vinegar in canning recipes, canning high-acid fruits, and vegetables, using high sugar or salt concentrations (as for jam or pickles), keeping food at temperatures below 38 F (3 C), and using nitrites or nitrates.

-Nitrite is eventually used up in the meat during the curing process and converted to nitric oxide, which is not harmful.
+Nitrite is eventually used up in the meat during the curing process and converts to nitric oxide, which is not harmful and is safe for human consumption.
 The amount of nitrite in cured meats is not harmful at several times normal levels of consumption.

-If using it for a brine, use 1/2 cup InstaCure No. 1 per gallon of water, plus 1 3/4 cup table salt, 2 1/4 tablespoon sugar and any spices you wish.
+If you are using it for a brine, you use 1/2 cup InstaCure No. 1 per gallon of water, plus 1 3/4 cup table salt, 2 1/4 tablespoon sugar, and any spices you wish.

-Cure #2 is formulated for dry cured products such as pepperoni, hard salami, prosciutti hams, dried sausages and other products which do not require cooking, smoking or refrigeration.
-One level teaspoon (from a mix of 1 ounce sodium nitrite (6.25%), 0.64 ounces sodium nitrate (4%) to 1 pound of salt) is used per 5 pounds of meat.
+Cure No. 2 is formulated for dry cured products such as pepperoni, hard salami, prosciutti hams, dried sausages, and other products which do not require cooking, smoking, or refrigeration.
+One level teaspoon (a mix of 1 ounce sodium nitrite (6.25 percent), 0.64 ounces sodium nitrate (4 percent) to 1 pound of salt) is used per 5 pounds of meat.

 The cures are not interchangeable so follow the recipe you use closely and use a recipe from a reliable source.